-Précis:
+Précis

-I am a tenured senior researcher (Directeur de Recherche) with the French Centre National de la Recherche Scientifique (CNRS) and Director of Studies (Directeur d'Etudes) at EHESS.
+I am a tenured senior researcher (Directeur de Recherche Classe Exceptionnelle) with the French Centre National de la Recherche Scientifique (CNRS) and Professor (Directeur d'Etudes) at EHESS where I hold the chair Philosophies of the Ocean.
 I am based in Paris, France.
 I studied with Andrea Bonomi and Giovanni Piana in Milan, Italy, where I obtained my PhD (on Events) in 1992, and under the direction of Kevin Mulligan at the University of Geneva, Switzerland (PhD on Secondary Qualities, 1991).
-I have worked on various research projects on metaphysics and the philosophy of perception, in particular under the direction of Barry Smith.
-I have taught at several universities, among which the State University of New York at Buffalo; most recently I have been visiting professor or visiting scholar at the Università IUAV, Venice, at the University of Turin, at Columbia University, and at Dartmouth College.
+I have worked on various research projects on metaphysics and the philosophy of perception.
+I have been visiting professor or visiting scholar at State University of New York at Buffalo, at the Università IUAV, Venice, at the University of Turin, at Columbia University, and at Dartmouth College.
 I am the recipient of various prizes and of grants from several institutions, including CNRS, MENRT, and the European Commission.
-I was responsible, for Institut Nicod, of the Enactive Network of Excellence (IST-2002-002114).

-I have published on journals such as Analysis, Proceedings of the Aristotelian Society, Studia Leibnitiana, Journal of Aesthetics and Art Criticism, Perception, Trends in Cognitive Science, Journal of Visual Language and Computing, Dialectica, Australasian Journal of Philosophy, Philosophical Studies, Philosophical Psychology, Behavioral and Brain Sciences, Ecological Psychology.
-This somewhat nonstandard spread reflects my interdisciplinary interest, focused on the status of commonsense notions (such as that of object, event, colors, sounds, and holes and shadows) and the proper methodology for studying these notions.
-Having received a parallel education as a graphic designer, I have investigates issues in the cognitive study of art and of cognitive artifacts.
-A recent strand of my research is related to environmental issues, in particular representations of the ocean, navigation, an observation practices.
+I have published on journals such as Analysis, Proceedings of the Aristotelian Society, Studia Leibnitiana, Journal of Aesthetics and Art Criticism, Perception, Trends in Cognitive Science, Journal of Visual Language and Computing, Dialectica, Australasian Journal of Philosophy, Philosophical Studies, Philosophical Psychology, Behavioral and Brain Sciences, Ecological Psychology, Journal of Vision, PLoS One, Scientific Reports.
+This somewhat nonstandard spread reflects my interdisciplinary interest, focused on the status of commonsense notions of entities in space (such as that of object, event, colors, sounds, holes and shadows, and marine spaces) and the proper methodology for studying these notions.
+Having received a parallel education as a graphic designer, I have investigated issues in the cognitive study of art and of cognitive artifacts.
+I worked mostly in analytical metaphysics at the interface with the cognitive sciences (non-standard cognitive objects, events, sounds, spaces), the study of shadow related perceptual phenomena, and the theory of cognitive artifacts.
+The current strand of my research is related to environmental issues, in particular representations of the ocean, navigation, and observation practices.